rsmmr/hilti/doc/binpac/bro/index.rst

 .. literalinclude:: /../bro/pac2/gzip.evt

-The ``parse with`` works the same as with a protocol: it specifies the top-level BinPAC++ unit to use.
+The ``parse with`` works the same as with a protocol: it specifies the top-level Spicy unit to use.
 Instead of giving a well-known port to activate the analyzer automatically (as we do with protocols), we can associate a file analyzer with a MIME type.
-Now whenever some part of Bro finds data of that type, it will deploy our BinPAC++ analyzer to take it apart.
+Now whenever some part of Bro finds data of that type, it will deploy our Spicy analyzer to take it apart.

 Here's the main part of the corresponding grammar file ``gzip.pac2``